pythad/nider/docs/usage.rst

 .. code-block:: python

+    from nider.core import Outline
     from nider.models import Linkback

     linkback = Linkback(text='foo.com | @username',
                         fontfullpath='/home/me/.local/share/fonts/Roboto/Roboto-Bold.ttf',
                         fontsize=24,
-                        color='#ededed'
+                        color='#ededed',
+                        outline=Oultine(2, '#000')
                         )

 ------------

 .. note::

-    Parameters ``color`` and ``shadowcolor`` are optional for any unit.
+    Parameters ``color`` and ``outline.color`` are optional for any unit.
 They can be generated automatically by ``nider``. ``nider`` analyzes background color of either a texture or of an image and chooses an opposite one to it.
 So if your image in mainly dark , white text color will be auto generated and set.
-The same applies to shadow color.
+The same applies to outline color.

     Although it's a nice feature for backgrounds you have no control over, we'd recommend to provide colors explicitly.